Female troper, resident of Metropolitan Detroit

 - Battleaxe Nurse: Averted.
 Amusingly, the Battleaxes tend to burn out faster than their more compassionate colleagues, particularly in rapid-fire, high-stress environments like Emergency.

 - Chest of Medals: In healthcare generally (and nursing in particular), most certifications come with award pins to stick on your ID badge, and the really tough certs confer post-nominal initials as well.
-Admittedly it gets a little ridiculous when your "alphabet soup" is longer than your actual name.
+The practice does become a little ridiculous when your "alphabet soup" is longer than your actual name.

 - CPR (Clean, Pretty, Reliable): Three lies for the price of one.
 It isn't Clean or Pretty at all, and even though it's by far the most effective intervention for achieving recovery from cardiac emergencies, not that Reliable either.